barumau/pandunia/france/201_shula.md

 ### Réponses aux exercices

-1. ya no safa kamar.
+1. ye no safa kamar.
-2. un kupe no kali.
+2. un kupa no hali.
 3. du vaf no yam supe.
-4. ya no tena vaf e mau. / ya tena no vaf e no mau.
+4. ye no ten vaf e mau. / ye ten no vaf e no mau.
 5. shefe yam chai a no kafe.
-6. mama tena no vaf a du mau.
+6. mama ten no vaf a du mau.

 --------------------------------------------------------------------------------